LiveIntent/PagerDuty-Open-Source-Security-Training/docs/for_everyone/lessons/Lesson_06_Password_Best_Practices.md

 <input type="checkbox" id="092" /><label for="092">![092](../slides/for_everyone.092.jpeg)</label>
 _092. Eggs in a basket._

 Some of you may be thinking "aren't we just putting all our eggs in one basket though?
-What happens if the password manager gets broken into!"
+What happens if the password manager gets broken into!?!"

 ---